intel/kubernetes-power-manager/README.md

 ## Prerequisites
 * Node Feature Discovery ([NFD](https://github.com/kubernetes-sigs/node-feature-discovery)) should be deployed in the cluster before running the operator.
 NFD is used to detect node-level features such as *Intel Speed Select Technology - Base Frequency (SST-BF)*.
 Once detected, the user can instruct the operator to deploy the Power Node Agent to Nodes with SST-specific labels, allowing the Power Node Agent to take advantage of such features by configuring cores on the host to optimise performance for containerized workloads.
 Note: NFD is recommended, but not essential.
 Node labels can also be applied manually.
 See the [NFD repo](https://github.com/kubernetes-sigs/node-feature-discovery#feature-labels) for a full list of features labels.
-* A working App QoS container image from the [App QoS repo](https://github.com/intel/intel-cmt-cat/appqos).
+* A working App QoS container image from the [App QoS repo](https://github.com/intel/intel-cmt-cat/tree/master/appqos).

 ## Components
 ### App QoS
-[App Qos](https://github.com/intel/intel-cmt-cat/appqos), an alias for “Application Quality of Service”, is an Intel software suite that provides node level configuration of hardware capabilities such as SST.
+[App Qos](https://github.com/intel/intel-cmt-cat/tree/master/appqos), an alias for “Application Quality of Service”, is an Intel software suite that provides node level configuration of hardware capabilities such as SST.
 App QoS is deployed on the host as a containerized application and exposes a REST interface to the orchestration layer.
-Using the Intel Comms Power libraries as a back end, App QoS can perform host-level configurations of SST features based on API calls from the Power Manager for Kubernetes.
+Using the Intel Comms Power libraries as a back end, App QoS can perform host-level configurations of SST features based on API calls from the Kubernetes Power Manager.

 ### Power Node Agent
-The Power Node Agent is also a containerized application deployed by the operator in a DaemonSet.
+The Power Node Agent is also a containerized application deployed by the Kubernetes Power Manager in a DaemonSet.
 The primary function of the node agent is to communicate with the node's Kubelet PodResources endpoint to discover the exact cores that are allocated per container.
 The node agent watches for Pods that are created in your cluster and examines them to determine which Power Profile they have requested and then sets off the chain of events that tunes the frequencies of the cores designated to the Pod.

 ### Config Controller
-The operator will wait for the PowerConfig to be created by the user, in which the desired PowerProfiles will be specified.
+The Kubernetes Power Manager will wait for the PowerConfig to be created by the user, in which the desired PowerProfiles will be specified.
 The PowerConfig holds different values: what image is required, what Nodes the user wants to place the node agent on and what PowerProfiles are required.
 * appQoSImage: This is the name/tag given to the App QoS container image that will be deployed in a DaemonSet by the operator.
 * powerNodeSelector: This is a key/value map used for defining a list of node labels that a node must satisfy in order for App QoS and the Power Node Agent to be deployed.
 * powerProfiles: The list of PowerProfiles that the user wants available on the nodes.